mathieufrh/laravel-awx/README.md

 Awx::setDefaultConnection('alternative'); // the default is now alternative
 ```

-If you prefer to use dependency injection over facades like me, then you can easily inject the manager like so:
+If you prefer to use dependency injection over facades then you can easily inject the manager like so:

 ```php
 use Sdwru\Awx\AwxManager;